rseal/GnuRadar/readme.txt

    install-headers' to install the system's development headers.

 4. From the root project directory:
+   a. git submodule init
-   a. git submodule update
+   b. git submodule update
-   b. cd deps/hdf5r, login as root, run "scons install-headers".
+   c. cd deps/hdf5r, login as root, run "scons install-headers".
-   c. cd deps/clp, login as root, run "scons install-headers".
+   d. cd deps/clp, login as root, run "scons install-headers".

 5. The tinyxml project is included under the deps directory.
 CD to this directory, run "scons", login as root, run "scons install".
 This will